Ameri-Dry ® Tips for Choosing a Basement Waterproofing Contractor

 - In Maryland, contact the Maryland Home Improvement Commission, (410) 347-6309.
 Have the MHIC staff check the record of the contractor you’re considering.
 They can tell you if the company’s license is in good standing; if there are any complaints, and of what nature, and if the complaints have been resolved.

-- In Maryland, New Jersey, Pennsylvania, Delaware, Virginia, and Tennessee you can check with the Attorney General’s Office to see if the contractor is in good standing.
+- In Maryland, Pennsylvania, Delaware, Virginia, and Tennessee you can check with the Attorney General’s Office to see if the contractor is in good standing.

 - Check each contractor’s reliability with your local Better Business Bureau (410) 347-3990, previous customers, and friends, who have dealt with the same company.